About ULLD

 The epiphany

 I continued going over as many interpretations of space and time as I could find, from Pythagoras to Einstein and everything in between.
 I knew somewhere along the way we missed something.
-General relativity does a phenomenal explaining the world around us to a point, but it has led us straight into a dead end.
+General relativity does a phenomenal job explaining the world around us to a point, but it has led us straight into a dead end.
 I began to feel that this pursuit was pointless, and then one night, sitting at my counter in the early morning hours waiting for my toaster to pop out my bed time snack, I opened a book I had sitting just beside me; something I'd kept within arm's reach for a quick glance while I ate breakfast.
 I wasn't planning on doing any more research for the night, but if I was going to be awake for another 30 minutes, why not make the most of that time?

 I had already read this book and most of the papers in it a half a dozen times, but this time something stood out to me.
 Maybe it was my lack of sleep that made me more willing to entertain ideas that were less obvious, or maybe it was the fact that it had already been over a year without the answers I was after, but there it was: